novakmartin/wif_azure/README.md

 This package is for authentication to Google APIs via Workforce Identity Federation (WIF).
-It is based on gargle's package oauth_external_token() call.
+It is based on gargle's package credentials_external_account() call.
 However, it is specifically designed for Azure accounts.

 In the beginning you need to set credentials for Azure and Google projects.
 These are subsequently used for obtaining personal / STS and GCP access tokens respectively.